paperdave/stable-diffusion-sqlite/README.md

 - `prompts`, with a primary key `id` and a string `prompt`
 - `data` which has a `promptId` and a `url`, among extra metadata columns

-The converter is written using Node.js and better-sqlite3, and took 162 seconds to convert on my desktop.
+The converter is written using Bun and it's `bun:sqlite` built in.
+I also wrote it so it can use nodejs and `better-sqlite`.
+They both take about took 45 seconds to convert on my desktop.

-There is also an implementation with Bun, but it doesn't work for me due to a bug.
-Were it to work, it would run over 3x faster than the node implementation.

 To run, you need an extracted copy of [ImageLinksFinal.zip](https://drive.google.com/file/d/14_CRrWMw20OSSd5ZA-7epXdWF3DlwM8g/view) (2.5gb).
-Then you can run `bun convert.ts` or `node convert.mjs`.
+Then you can run `bun convert.mjs` or `node convert.mjs`.

 Maybe in the future, a web app / public web api will be made to query the database without storing a local copy.
 I could do this but I wouldn't be able to fund a server to hold the database (ideally use postgres instead of sqlite).